solvespace/solvespace/README.md

 You will need [git][gitwin], [cmake][cmakewin] and a C++ compiler (either Visual C++ or MinGW).
 If using Visual C++, Visual Studio 2015 or later is required.
+If gawk is in your path be sure it is a proper Windows port that can handle CL LF line endings.
+If not CMake may fail in libpng due to some awk scripts - issue #1228.

 ### Building with Visual Studio IDE